javiribera/locating-objects-without-bboxes/README.md

 Each row of the CSV must describe the ground truth of an image: the count (number) and location of all objects in that image.
 The locations are in (y, x) format, being the origin the most top left pixel, y being the pixel row number, and x being the pixel column number.

-Optionally, if you are working on precision agriculture or plant phenotyping you can use an XML file instead of a CSV.
+Optionally, if you are working on precision agriculture or plant phenotyping you can use an XML file `gt.xml` instead of a CSV.
 The required XML specifications can be found in [https://communityhub.purdue.edu/groups/phenosorg/wiki/APIspecs](https://communityhub.purdue.edu/groups/phenosorg/wiki/APIspecs)
 (accessible only to Purdue users) and in [this](https://hammer.figshare.com/articles/Image-based_Plant_Phenotyping_Using_Machine_Learning/7774313) thesis, but this is only useful in agronomy/phenotyping applications.